augustey/WebCheckers/docs/DesignDoc.md

 list of players or the option to sign-out.
 Clicking the sign-out option will take the user back to the home page (“/”) with the option to sign-in.

+When starting a game, the player is directed to one of two states depending on who started the game.
+The player who started the game is directed to the Playing My Turn state, where the player can make their move and submit the turn.
+Submitting their turn moves them to the Waiting for My TurnState.
+The process is reversed for the player who was challenged to a game.
+When entering their respective states either player can select the resign button, which ends the game and renders the exit button.
+When clicked, the button then directs the players back to the home screen.
+The exit button also appears whenever the game ends, such as when one player runs out of pieces, or when a player cannot make any moves.

 ### UI Tier
 > _Provide a summary of the Server-side UI tier of your architecture.